Growing in Alignment

 -

 Country Department/Ministry of Agriculture Websites: If your interest is in a particular country or region, their government will often have additional agricultural datasets beyond those available in any of the multi-country compiled datasets.
 There are too many countries to list them all here, but a reminder to check that country if you need something specific.
-For example, Eurostat for the EU: https://ec.europa.eu/eurostat/web/agriculture/data/database
+For example, Eurostat for the EU: https://ec.europa.eu/eurostat/web/main/data/database

 -